Ayoubimad/rag-eval/README.md

 #### R2R

-this project uses R2R as Rag system under the hood.
+This project utilizes R2R as the underlying RAG system.